Gman-Superfly/PSON_Sparse_Coherence_Recovery/Sparse_Coherence_Recovery_via_PSON_V1.md

 | Finite-Diff GD | 0.406 | 0.000 | 10,201 |

 **Analysis:**
-- **CMA-ES** achieves the highest visibility on this clean continuous optimization task—it is a state-of-the-art black-box optimizer with covariance adaptation.
+- **CMA-ES** achieves the highest visibility on this clean continuous optimization task.
+It is a state-of-the-art black-box optimizer with covariance adaptation.
 - **PSON** outperforms Random Search (+0.025) and Finite-Diff GD (+0.131), while using fewer function evaluations than most baselines.
 - **Key distinction:** PSON's design goal is optimization under **partial observability** (no local gradient access, only global scalar feedback).
-On the full 20-scenario ablation with structured signals and coupling modes (Section 6.1), PSON achieves 100% win rate against deterministic non-local descent—demonstrating its value for safe exploration in aliased landscapes.
+On the full 20-scenario ablation with structured signals and coupling modes (Section 6.1), PSON achieves 100% win rate against deterministic non-local descent, demonstrating its value for safe exploration in aliased landscapes.

 #### 6.5.1 When to Use PSON vs CMA-ES